asfktz/Awaity.js/README.md

 ## Introduction
 littlebird.js is a subset of bluebird.js that focuses only on parts that relevant for `async` / `await` and uses native promises instead, the result is a functional utilty library with minimal footprint. much like lodash, but for promises.

-While blurbird's is around 17KB min/gzip, littlebird.js takes only 2KB for the whole lib, and since it built to support [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) from the ground up, you can easly pick only whats relevent for you and end up with no more than 0.5KB.
+While blurbird's is around 17KB min/gzip, littlebird.js takes only 2KB for the whole lib, and since it built to support [tree&nbsp;shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) from the ground up, you can easly pick only whats relevent for you and end up with no more than 0.5KB.

 ## What's included?